wko27/blog/_daily/2021-05-16-Broccoli_Crown.md

   * until 1 pm ...
 * cereal for lunch
 * finished Witcher 3!
+* filled out a questionnaire for my upcoming surgery
 * Jackie had a pizza craving
   * ordered Domino's for dinner
 * watched a documentary on the Israel/Gaza conflict